Scott's Tots

 "Scott's Tots" is the twelfth episode of the sixth season of the American comedy television series The Office, and the show's 112th episode overall.
 The episode was directed by B. J. Novak, his directorial debut for the series, and written by Gene Stupnitsky and Lee Eisenberg.
 It first aired in the United States on NBC on December 3, 2009.

-The series, presented in a mockumentary format, depicts the everyday lives of office employees at the Scranton, Pennsylvania branch of the fictitious Dunder Mufflin Paper Company.
+The series, presented in a mockumentary format, depicts the everyday lives of office employees at the Scranton, Pennsylvania branch of the fictitious Dunder Mifflin Paper Company.
 In the episode, it is revealed that ten years earlier, Michael (Steve Carell) recklessly promised to pay for the college tuition of an entire local third grade class if they could complete high school.
 Lacking the personal wealth necessary to fulfill his promise, he and Erin (Ellie Kemper) must go tell the students, who are now high school seniors, that they will not be receiving the money.
 Meanwhile, in Michael's absence, Dwight (Rainn Wilson) convinces Jim (John Krasinski) to start an employee-of-the-month program with the intention of getting Jim into trouble.
 The episode achieved a viewership of 8.05 million during its initial airing in the United States.

-The episode received critical acclaim, with many calling it a classic Office episode.
+"Scott's Tots" was critically acclaimed upon its initial airing, with many calling it a classic Office episode.
 Gene Stupnitsky and Lee Eisenberg submitted this episode for the 2010 Emmys.

 Synopsis

-Michael Scott (Steve Carell) realizes he cannot keep a promise he made to a group of underprivileged children ten years ago: that he would pay for their college tuition provided they graduate high school.
-He reluctantly visits their high school with Erin Hannon (Ellie Kemper) to break the bad news.
-Michael's promise encouraged the students to excel academically, and they greet Michael with standing applause.
-When Michael addresses them, he congratulates everyone for being able to graduate from high school, before admitting that he does not have the money to pay for college.
-Everyone is upset, and Michael fruitlessly attempts to calm them by offering them laptop batteries.
-One of the students follows Michael outside to tell him what he did was “messed up,” and Michael offers to at least pay for his books if he attends college.

-In the car on the way back to the office, Michael continues to lament his promise, but Erin comforts him by pointing out that this group of students have a much higher graduation rate, and that, at the very least, will help them significantly.
-Michael then warms up to Erin, telling her she is doing a good job and asking about her future plans.
-He then relates to her that Kevin Malone (Brian Baumgartner) was originally going to be hired to work in the warehouse, but Michael saw "something" in him and made him their new accountant instead, which Erin wants to be; the two drive on singing happily.